Rugby Africa: History

 The Confederation of African Rugby (French: Confédération Africaine de Rugby) was officially launched in January 1986 in Tunis.
 The inaugural members at the meeting were Ivory Coast, Kenya, Madagascar, Morocco, Senegal, the Seychelles, Tanzania and Tunisia.
 A meeting was held in July 1992 in Casablanca with the view of integrating the SARFU into the confederation.
-South Africa had been denied entry until this time because of the government policy of apartheid (South African rugby had been governed by the mainly white South African Rugby Board and the mainly black South African Rugby Union).
+South Africa had been denied entry until this time because of the government policy of apartheid (South African rugby union had been governed by the mainly white South African Rugby Board and the mainly black South African Rugby Union).
 In March 1992 these were formally combined to form the South African Rugby Football Union (SARFU).
 The Confederation now has 37 member nations.

 African Rugby Charter

 The African Rugby Charter was signed by the President of CAR, Abdelaziz Bougja, the then President of the South African Rugby Union (SARFU) Brian van Rooyen, in the presence of former South African president Nelson Mandela, and the South African Minister of Sport, Makhenkesi Stofile.

 We, the undersigned, hereby confirm our commitment to realising the potential of African rugby...

 THAT, on this day, the creation of the African Leopards, Rugby Union in Africa will develop its own heroes and heroines;

 THAT, developing rugby nations throughout Africa will be assisted with adequate human and physical resources to develop their playing potential at all levels;

 THAT, every African boy and girl may soon have the opportunity to play the sport of Rugby Football.

 — Signed on this 23rd day of July, 2005 at Johannesburg, South Africa.